ziir/gandi.cli/gandicli.man.rst

 *  mail list               List mailboxes created on a domain.
 *  mail purge              Purge a mailbox.
 *  mail update             Update a mailbox.
+*  open                    Open a web browser instance to the vhost for current git repository.
 *  oper info               Display information about an operation.
 *  oper list               List operations.
-*  paas clone              Clone a remote vhost in a local git repository.
 *  paas console            Open a console on a PaaS.
 *  paas create             Create a new PaaS instance and initialize associated git repository.
 *  paas delete             Delete a PaaS instance.